hpc2n/gpu-course/1.basics/2.threads/README.md

     `<<< . , . >>>` brackets).
 Run the modified program.
 How many rows are
     printed?
 The correct number should be 17.
 Why?

- 3. Modify the kernel such that it prints the thread block index:
+ 3. Modify the kernel such that it prints the thread block index (remove the old `printf` line):

     ```
     printf("Thread %d in block %d says, Hello world!\n",